The Perfect House in the Perfect Location

 Building the Sandcastle

-As it was built with planning permission for just one floor, the National Parks stated that, provided we produced tasteful plans, they would draw a line under the stack of past planning enforcement summonses.
+As it was built with planning permission for just one floor, the National Parks stated that provided we produced tasteful plans, they would draw a line under the stack of past planning enforcement summonses.

-Whilst a two-story house by the sea was unheard of, they preferred that to having a derelict property right on the beach.
+Whilst a two-story house by the sea was unheard of, they preferred that to having a derelict property on the beach.
 Due to our cunning landscaping, people still think it is a bungalow, even from the sea.